Is your home ready to survive winter?

 point-v02-7

-While they may look pretty, icicles are dangerous to people and pets when they fall and can also result in treacherous icy patches around your home.
-Icicles are often an indication of poor attic insulation or ventilation which could result in ice damming that can cause serious damage to your home.
-Consult a professional contractor before the winter and leave the icicles in the movies.
+While they may look pretty, icicles are dangerous to people and pets when they fall and can also result in icy patches around your home.
+Icicles are often an indication of poor insulation or ventilation which could result in serious damage to your home.
+Consult a professional if you have any.

 point-v02-8